• Skip to main content

 jar of chocolate dipped nuts with red ribbon

-How long will your candy coated pecans keep?
+How long will your chocolate pecans keep?

 We’ve kept them on the counter at room temperature for 5-7 days with no loss in quality.
 If you want to give them packaged up as gifts for Christmas or Valentines Day that’s good to know.